Page House and GalleryBerkeley, California

 Photographs: Naho Kubota

-This new house, accommodating an extensive and rotating collection of contemporary ceramic art, is in a mixed-used, light-industrial neighborhood.
+Accommodating an extensive and rotating collection of contemporary ceramic art, the house/gallery is in a mixed-used, light-industrial neighborhood.
 The form is a twenty-eight-foot cube, determined in part by the choice of a four-foot square porcelain panel for the building’s facade and surrounding patio.
 The monochrome exterior is also related to the tile, to which metals and window shades are color-matched.
 Most walls house pockets for doors and windows--a doubling of the house that also conceals infrastructural elements.
 Organizationally, the division of the interior is based on a recursive diagram, with walls branching off a switchback stair.